devbootstrap/SOLID-Principles-Examples-using-Typescript/srp/README.md

 npm install
 ```

 Now, it should be possible to run the application using the following commands.
-Note the code in [src/before](./src/before) is _before_ we apply any refactoring for the Single Responsibility Principle and the code in [src/after](./src/after) is _after_ we apply the refactoring for SRP.
+Note this is the _first step_ that we are taking to refactor the original file which is in the root of this project which is the file [FileStore.ts](../FileStore.ts).

 ```
-npx ts-node src/before/TestExamples.ts
-npx ts-node src/after/TestExamples.ts
+npx ts-node src/TestExamples.ts
 ```

 Alternatively, you can compile the TypeScript files and then run the output JavaScript files form the resuling `dist` folder:

 ```
 npm run build
-node dist/before/TestExamples.js
-node dist/after/TestExamples.js
+node dist/TestExamples.js
 ```